303 Grand St, New York, NY 10002

 I went later in the day and all they had left was the original flavor.

 It was good.
-It's a spong cake.
+It's a sponge cake.

 Rating - yes